We co-create academic programming and products with Black-led nonprofits, designed for families of color.Learn More

-We invest in Black nonprofits and young entrepreneurs to create new programs and EdTech solutions for students.Learn More
+We invest in Black grassroots nonprofits and young entrepreneurs to create new projects and solutions for students.Learn More

-We combine real-time community feedback data with artificial intelligence to pursue impactful program investments.Learn More
+We combine real-time community feedback data with artificial intelligence to scale impactful education projects.Learn More

 According to the Association of Black Foundation Executives, only 1.8% of philanthropic dollars go to Black-led organizations.
-Our core belief at the MyVillage Project is that Black-led nonprofits hold the intellectual property required for student academic success.
+Our core belief at the MyVillage Project is that Black-led nonprofits possess critial intellectual property required for student academic success.

-Leverage real-time community feedback to develop local programs that improve student academic outcomes.
+Leverage real-time community feedback to develop projects that improve academic outcomes.

 “Our volunteer after-school initiative has sent over 75 kids into STEM degrees in 8 years.
 Partnering with MVP helped raise awareness and funds to support our program.”